DeadlySystem/NCCHInfo/README.md

 # NCCHInfo

 This is a C# port of the ncchinfo_gen.py script from https://github.com/archshift/Decrypt9/tree/master/scripts by archshift.
-It was created to avoid the need for a Phyton installation.
+It was created to avoid the need for a Python installation.
 A pre-compiled version can be found in the bin/Release folder:

 https://github.com/DeadlySystem/NCCHInfo/tree/master/NCCHInfo/bin/Release